SAGD and In-Situ Recovery Technologies Development in Alberta, Canada

 Many advances have been made in in-situ recovery techniques over the past twenty years.
 Learn more about the current and emerging recovery technologies being developed in order to reduce capital costs, operating costs, and environmental impact.

 All E&P personnel, including engineers, geoscientists, technologists, and managers involved or interested in heavy oil recovery methods and field practices will benefit from this course.

 K.C.
-Yeung, MS, P.Eng is director of Oil Sands Technology at Dover Operating Corporation in Calgary, Alberta, Canada.
-He has worked in the heavy oil industry for over 36 years, primarily in the area of reservoir development.
+Yeung, MS, P.Eng., is currently chairman of Partners Energy Development Corp and president at K C Yeung Canadian Enterprise Inc. Previously he was chief advisor for technology and petroleum engineering at Brion Energy.
+He has worked in the heavy oil industry for 40 years, primarily in the area of reservoir development with Texaco, Suncor, Husky and Brion.
 He has been involved in various in-situ field projects including cyclic steam stimulation (CSS), steamflood, in-situ combustion, cold heavy oil production with sand (CHOPS), and steam assisted gravity drainage (SAGD).

 Yeung was a Distinguished Lecturer for the Petroleum Society of CIM.
-For the past few years, he has given lectures and short courses on heavy oil recovery and SAGD in Canada, China, South America, and Middle East to promote Canada’s in-situ heavy oil technology.
+He has given lectures and training courses on heavy oil recovery and SAGD in Canada, China, South America, and the Middle East to promote Canada’s in-situ heavy oil technology.
 He was also a member of the evaluation committee on the SPE Reprint Series No. 61, Heavy Oil Recovery.